PowToon/Powtoon-Programming-Guide/README.md

 This programming guide was forged from a several highly trending guides that with a personal touch.

-The main goal of the guide is
-to ensure that modern best practices that are widely agreed upon in the huge JavaScript, React, and Functional Programming communities are held throughout our whole project.
+The primary goal of the guide is to ensure that modern best practices that are widely agreed upon in the huge JavaScript, React, and Functional Programming communities are held throughout our whole project.